Silo#

 Mesh#

-Contrary to previous examples, in this example, we use a mesh generated using Gmsh.
-The Gmsh file (extension .msh) is located inside the example folder.
-We refine this mesh once by setting initial refinement=1 to ensure that the cells are sufficiently small to enable efficient contact detection.
-The mesh generated by Gmsh contains diamond cells, which are cells that only share a line with the boundary and not a complete face. check diamond cells=true enables searching for diamond-shaped boundary cells.
+In this example, we use a mesh generated using Gmsh.
+We refine this mesh once by setting initial refinement = 1 to ensure that the cells are sufficiently small to enable efficient contact detection.
+The mesh generated by Gmsh contains diamond cells, which are cells that only share a line with the boundary and not a complete face. check diamond cells = true enables searching for diamond-shaped boundary cells.
 Such cells can appear in unstructured grids, but they are detrimental to the stability of DEM simulations.
 Enabling this option adds these cells to the particle-wall contact search cells and is necessary to ensure stable collisions with the wall in the vicinity of diamond cells.

 subsection mesh